awsdocs/amazon-sns-developer-guide/doc_source/sns-topic-attributes.md

 1. Choose **Save changes**\.

-   You will can now view and parse the CloudWatch Logs containing the message delivery status\.
+   You can now view and parse the CloudWatch Logs containing the message delivery status\.
 For more information about using CloudWatch, see the [CloudWatch Documentation](https://aws.amazon.com/documentation/cloudwatch)\.

 ## Configuring Message Delivery Status Attributes for Topics Subscribed to Amazon SNS Endpoints Using the AWS SDKs<a name="msg-status-sdk"></a>